ManaBot/ManaDocs/docs/index.md

 ## Introduction

-Welcome to the ManaDocs, home to the documentation of the Mana IRC Bot.
+Welcome to the ManaDocs, home to the Mana IRC Bot documentation.

 We are committed to open-source software and as such some of Mana is open-source on our [GitHub organisation].